freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/create-visual-balance-using-the-text-align-property.md

 # --hints--

-Your code should use the text-align property on the `h4` tag to set it to center.
+Your code should use the text-align property on the `h4` tag to set it to `center`.

 ```js
 assert($('h4').css('text-align') == 'center');
 ```

-Your code should use the text-align property on the `p` tag to set it to justify.
+Your code should use the text-align property on the `p` tag to set it to `justify`.

 ```js
 assert($('p').css('text-align') == 'justify');